BenHerbst/idaesbasic/README.md

 </p>

 ## Everything is a file 💾
 With this project managment tool, everything is a file.
-Your todolists are .todo files and your kanbans .kanban ...
+Your todolists are .todo files and your kanbans .knbn ...
 You can store everything local on you computer and directly in your project.
-For example: figures/player/player.todo, if you are a game dev and you want to manage planning of the player.
+For example: figures/player/player.todo, if you are a Game-Developer and you want to manage planning of the player.
 </br>
 <p align="center">
   <img src="https://user-images.githubusercontent.com/83538916/138612819-686cd80a-9ede-4f05-a017-a4ef443c6c69.png" width=350>